 In addition, we must consider what is safe for use in our vehicles.
 Many retailers carry car seat bundling products that are not safe to use in a car seat.
 Just because it's on the shelf at the store does not mean it is safe.
 When I raise this in my Infant/Family CPR & Safety Workshops parents are often confused as to why products are sold in stores that might be unsafe for baby.
 In an age where products are constantly entering the marketplace it can be tough to assess what is safe.
 If a product passes testing for things like textile strength and flammability they often get put up on shelves without any assessment about how parents may use these products, and what real life risk they pose for babies.
 With the introduction and popularity of car seat covers in recent years, parents have been warned to avoid any covers that go between the baby’s body and the straps (Image A below).
 These types of covers impact the fit of the harness and do not allow for proper safe use of the car seat as directed by the manufacturer.

-When preparing our kids to go in their car seats it's recommended that we dress them in compressible tight fitting layers (not snowsuits or puffy bunting suits).
-A fleece one piece like this one from MEC is a great option.
+When preparing our kiddos to go in their car seats in cold weather it's recommended that we dress them in tight fitting compressible layers (not snowsuits or puffy bunting suits).
+A snug fitting fleece outfit like this one from MEC can be a good option.
 If you're planning to use something extra to help keep baby warm in their car seat, please make sure it is a product that does not interfere with placement or correct adjustment of the straps, or with fresh air flow.
-This typically means using a simple blanket tucked in around them once they are strapped in properly, or purchasing a "backless" option like many of the 7 A.M. products (7 A.M.
-“Nido” photographed here with Penny).
-I prefer this one to many others on the market because it doesn't have the ability to conceal baby's face.
-If you already own a backless car seat cover that closes fully, please ensure you always keep it open.
+This typically means using a simple blanket tucked in around them once they are strapped in properly, or purchasing a "backless" car seat cover like the Skip Hop one pictured here.
+These are a great option for infants during our cold winters, but please always ensure you keep baby’s face visible.